 Retail groups contend that the Durbin Amendment only scratched the surface of needed regulations and say that further caps are needed, while banks and others claim that the caps have not had the effect of lowering prices for consumers.
 This image from the Electronic Payments Coalition hints at the intensity of the debate, laying blame on retailers:

 The image gives no indication as to whether other factors like healthcare costs or minimum wage changes played a role in the raised prices, instead implying that it’s a direct result of the Durbin Amendment.
-As with most regulations, the truth is more complex than what can be summed up in a quick image designed to invoke a response.
+As with most regulations, the truth is more complex than what can be summed up in a quick image designed to provoke a response.

 Durbin Amendment Repeal